About the Bridge

 Blue Heron Bridge Scuba and Under the Bridge Watersports is open Monday through Sunday 9 am to 5 pm.
 We will adjust store hours to service customer needs and the changing high tides where possible.
 We offer dive instruction, guided day and night diving excursions, and we frequently host events at the shop and beach side.
 We have air fills, tanks, weights and other gear available for rent or purchase, kayak and stand up paddle board rentals, and we offer restrooms, rinse barrels and a warm water shower for our customers.

 Phil Foster Park is open from sunrise to sunset.
 Diving is not allowed at any other time unless by a special permit from the county.
-The park has on-site parking, restrooms, picnic tables and grills and space for pre-dive setup.
+The park has on-site parking, showers, restrooms, picnic tables, grills and space for pre-dive and post-dive needs.